dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

         5. S3, Amazon rora, Database
         6. Advantage of three-tier is that we have seperated the resources and now we can sclae it.

+    * Four-Tier Machine:
+        1. The four-tier architecture is similar to three-tier architecture but has many individual application which serves the same frontends.
+        2. The frontends handle interactions with the users, and communicate to theapplication servers for content.
+        3. Fou-tier architecture has the Load Balancer, Frontends, Application server and Data Servers.
+        4. All the request are sent to load balancer and then load balancer routes this request to frontends.
+        4. Then the frontends send queries to the application servers.
+Because all HTTPprocessing is handled by the frontends, this permits the frontend-to-applicationprotocol to be something other than HTTP.
 #

 2. Describe how a single-machine web server, which uses a database to generate content, might evolve to a three-tier web server.
 How would this be done with minimal downtime?